 - Integrated credit card processing: For patients that have signed your practice’s no-show/late/cancellation fees policies, this gives you the ability the charge the card on file immediately to collect payment for the no show.

 - Reporting and tracking: It is common for an insurance company to tell you that they won’t pay you because a claim wasn’t submitted on time.
-A billing solution with claim submission reports allows you to see the date of submission and track timely filling.
+A billing software with claim submission reports allows you to see the date of submission and track timely filling.
 If you have reporting capabilities that allow you to see productivity by payor or your average amount of days charges are outstanding, you can make important business decisions that will help you to get paid more, and sooner.

 Reduce the Risk for Your Mental Health Business